Bahrain-SEB-15/react-hoot-front-end/add-css-modules/README.md

 rm -rf ./src/assets/images/.git
 ```

-From here on out, we'll be able to utilize these visuals throughout our app.
+Now if you look at `src/assets`, you should see a new `images` directory.
+From here on out, we'll be able to utilize these images throughout our app.

 > 💡 You might notice that many of these are `.svg` files.
 This format works quite well for web applications, as these images are fully scaleable, meaning resizing them will not impact resolution.